 A service account is a special type of Google account that belongs to your application or a virtual machine (VM), instead of to an individual end user.
-Your application calls Google APIs assuming the identity of the service account, so that the users aren't directly involved.
+Your application assumes the identity of the service account to call Google APIs, so that the users aren't directly involved.
 A service account can have zero or more pairs of service account keys, which are used to authenticate to Google.

 Once you decide that you need a service account, you can ask yourself the following questions to understand how you’re going to use the service account: